potoole7/CeCl/README.md

 clust <- cecl_clust(dep)  # clusters based on tail dependence
 ```

-This fits the conditional extremes models to each group/location and
-clusters them based on their tail dependence structure.
-For detailed
-options, see the function help pages
+For detailed options, see the function help pages
 (`?cecl_marg, ?cecl_dep, ?cecl_clust`) or the vignette
 (`vignette("CeCl")`).